jacklynnepenick/android-qr-share/README.md

 This Android app hooks into the built-in "share" functionality of the device.
 When a user shares a URL with the app, it generates a QR code for that URL and displays it on the screen.

+## To install

+Download the APK from the releases tab and install it

 ## Features

 - **Share Integration**: Easily accessible via the Android share menu.